StevenR152/steven-rutherford.com/blog/2020-04-15-platform-tooling.md

 #### Step 1: Get a machine
 He looks up terraform to write an Infrastructure request in code:

-_Note: the detail in the code doesn't matter, but meaning behind it is provide me an AWS Ubuntu Machine_
+_Note: the detail in the code doesn't matter, but meaning behind it is provide him an AWS Ubuntu Machine_

 Once he runs this using terraform he'll have a machine in the cloud.
 ```terraform